tensorpix/benchmarking-cv-models/README.md

 - Stress test the GPU(s) at near 100% utilization
 - Make pizzas (not tested)

+## 📋 Supported architectures

+Please open an issue if you need support for a new architecture.

+* ResNet50
+* ConvNext (base)
+* VGG16
+* Efficient Net v2
+* MobileNet V3
+* ResNeXt50
+* SWIN
+* VIT
+* UNet with ResNet50 backbone

 ## 📖 How to benchmark

 ### Prerequisites